yoander/doc/Nix/PHP/compile-php-5.6-centos-7.md

 # cp -v ./sapi/fpm/php-fpm.service /usr/lib/systemd/system/php-fpm.service
 ```

-If the user and group under the fpm process will be run does not exists then you must created it before start php-fpm service.
+If the user and group under the php-fpm process will be run does not exists then you must created them before start php-fpm service.

 ```
 # groupadd --system www-data && \